Elliott-Hood-OMSC/2DPlatformerDemo/README.md

 ## This is a learning tool
 - This is just a guideline.
 I probably made many mistakes, but hopefully looking at this can save you time
-- Its more important that you understand the concepts than every little bit about the code
+- It's more important that you understand the concepts than every little bit about the code
 ## This is a Rigidbody2D Controller
 - I wanted physics based games, but I couldn't find any quality 2D character controllers that were Rigidbody
 - If you don't like working with Rigidbodies, [here's a great alternative](https://www.youtube.com/watch?v=3sWTzMsmdx8)!
 ### Rigidbody Pros:
-- Easier to integrate witih other mechanics.
+- Easier to integrate with other mechanics.
 Pushing boxes, physics effectors, materials, getting pushed, softbodies, etc...
 ### Rigidbody Cons:
 - Less control over movement
 - Trusting how Unity moves Rigidbodies [(This is an example of a better collision system that Unity doesn't use)](https://www.youtube.com/watch?v=YR6Q7dUz2uk)